Dowell-Lab/Nascent-Flow/README.md

 To see a full list of options and pipeline version, enter:

     $ nextflow run main.nf -profile slurm_grch38 --help

-##### IMPORTANT

-This pipeline is now designed to run either fastqs or SRAs with use of optional arguments.
-If you choose to run this pipeline on your own data in a shared environment, you may want to change the **workdir** variable in `nextflow.config` to a directory of your choosing.
-In order for deeptools to run correctly, you must also change the **singularity_home** variable in conf/slurm_grch38.config.

 ##### MultiQC Installation